taw00/joplin-rpm/README.md

 for Joplin is maintained with source-control via github.
 Binaries are provided [here](https://copr.fedorainfracloud.org/coprs/taw/joplin/).
 But you don't need to know a whole lot about Fedora's COPR build environment to install and user these RPMs.
-Just follow the "TL;DR" instructions below to install Turtl.
+Just follow the "TL;DR" instructions below to install Joplin.

 If you are technically able, you can build your own binary packages from the source RPMs provided in this github repository.
 Please note that all `src.rpm`